Best Hiking Shoes for Women of 2024

 Knee-down view of a hiker standing on a white granite rock in a pair of teal Topo Athletic Ultraventure 3 hiking shoes in front a lake in Glacier National Park.

-Topo Athletic Ultraventure 3 – Photo credit: Heather Eldridge (CleverHiker.com)
+A comfortable and grippy pair of hiking shoes like the Topo Athletic Ultraventure 3 is a game changer on trail. – Photo credit: Heather Eldridge (CleverHiker.com)

 Choosing a great pair of hiking shoes is one of the most important gear decisions you’ll make.
-Finding the right balance of comfort, traction, weight, and durability will make a huge difference with every step along the trail.
+Finding the right balance of comfort, traction, weight, durability, and weather resistance will make a huge difference with every step along the trail.

-It can be tricky to find the perfect pair, and we expect our footwear to withstand a lot of rough use on the trail.
-Our team has trail-tested over 50 pairs of hiking shoes on trails all over the world.
-From 2000+ mile thru-hikes on the CDT and PCT to quick day hikes, we’ve put the best hiking shoes on the market through the wringer to narrow down this list of our 11 top picks.
-We’ll use that experience in this guide to help you find the very best hiking shoes for your needs.
+Our team trail-tested over 50 pairs of hiking shoes all over the world.
+From 2000+ mile thru-hikes on the CDT and PCT to quick day hikes, we’ve put the best hiking shoes from brands like HOKA, Merrell, Altra, Salomon, Saucony, and more through the wringer to narrow down this list of our top picks.

 Quick Picks for Women’s Hiking Shoes